ankit-javeri/Statistical-Machine-Translation/README.md

 # Statistical-Machine-Translation

-This is the Final semester project, **Translation of text from French to English** done in group with 3 members.
+Final semester project - **Translation of text from French to English**

+This project was done as part of Final Semester Project course in group of 3 members.

 # Description